chriskrycho/v5.chriskrycho.com/site/journal/2020/Data Constructors Part 1 Understanding by Implementing.md

 qualifiers:
     audience: >
         Software developers who already know a typed language with classes, such as Java, C#, or TypeScript, and who want to understand what’s happening in “data constructors” in typed functional programming languages like Haskell, Elm, ReasonML, etc.

+thanks:
+    Michael Ciccotti let me know about a rendering issue in the first version of this post I published.
+[Oscar Spencer](https://github.com/ospencer) caught a mistake in some Grain sample code and suggested adding some extra details on pattern matching to a footnote.
+(As always, all mistakes are my own!)

 tags:
     - TypeScript
     - Elm